 An educator for the last 20 years, Shonda Buchanan was born and raised in Kalamazoo, Michigan where she spent much of her adolescence curled up in libraries, bathtubs, and on her front porch, reading.
-Her book, Who’s Afraid of Black Indians? is a difficult yet beautiful collection of poetry such as “The Trail” that peeks into one American family’s cultural window.
+Her moving and poignant memoir, Black Indian, explores issues of identity, tri-raciality, landscape and loss, while her book of poetry, Who’s Afraid of Black Indians? is a difficult yet beautiful collection of poetry such as “The Trail” that peeks into one American family’s cultural window.

 “Trust the first drum, your heart, for all your answers.
 The ancestors will follow…”

-This chapbook of poetry explores how Shonda’s ancestors wanted to forget the past and the journey took from North Carolina to Tennessee, to Indiana and finally Michigan, and the flight and fight to escape racial persecution and racial classification.
+Both her memoir and book of poetry explore how Shonda’s ancestors wanted to forget not only the past but the journey they took from North Carolina to Tennessee, to Indiana and finally Michigan, and the flight and fight to escape racial persecution and racial classification.

 Yet it is also a book about the recovery of an identity — the intersection of Blacks and Indigenous American Indians in this country.
 Shonda and her family, like so many other “bi-racial” Indigenous Americans, suffered from not knowing their full roots, and the ills of assimilation, all the while enduring society’s ever-evolving definition of them.